 If you are really serious about growing your business, resist the temptation to diversify.
 Instead, stay focused and become the absolute best in your niche.

 Focus on your customer

 Ultimately, nothing will mean anything if you don’t know what your customer wants or likes, or worse still, when you don’t know who your customer is to begin with.
 Some of the world’s most successful companies are driven by sales and service.
 If you serve your customers well, they will buy from you.
 If they buy from you, your business makes money.
 If you do that well, you also log a profit.
 It’s not that complicated, but we forget.

 A classic sign of businesses that are waiting to fail is that they are heavily focused on themselves rather than their customers.
 Startups heading for failure are not always distracted.
 They can be extremely focused too, it’s just that they are focused on the wrong thing.
-Often, their energy is spent on building product and features without any understanding of whether the market even wants it.
+Often, their energy is spent on building products and features without any understanding of whether the market even wants them.
 Their entire focus is on internal issues relating to people, operations and administration.
 I can’t even begin to tell you how damaging that is for any organization.
 Great startups focus on innovation, sales and customers.

-I remember when I moved back to India in 2007 and started Bloom, at times I found myself sucked into the internal issues.
-One day I sat all my managers down and said, “If this company has to be profitable then I’ve to be on the road meeting my prospects and customers.
+I remember when I moved back to India in 2007 and started Bloom.
+At times I found myself sucked into the internal issues.
+One day I sat all my managers down and said, “If this company has to be profitable then I’ve got to be on the road meeting my prospects and customers.
 If I’m sitting in my office any more than a day per week, this company will shut down in the not too distant future.”
 It was this culture and our commitment to focus on our customers that helped us first reach a point of breakeven and then profitability within less than 18 months.